mikolalysenko/rle-sample/README.md

 rle-sample
 ============
 Methods for sampling narrowband level sets.
+This is part of the [`rle` collection of libraries](https://github.com/mikolalysenko/rle-core) for narrowband level sets.

 Usage
 =====